Salvo Montalbano: Overview

-Date of birth

-According to the novel A Voice in the Night, chapter 1, Salvo was born on 6 September 1950.
+According to the novel A Voice in the Night, chapter 1, Montalbano was born on 6 September 1950.

 Location

-Inspector Montalbano lives and works in the fictional town of "Vigata", in the similarly fictional province of "Montelusa".
+Inspector Montalbano lives and works in the fictional town of "Vigàta", in the similarly fictional province of "Montelusa".
 Camilleri based Vigata on his home town of Porto Empedocle, on Sicily's south-west coast, while Montelusa, the province headquarters, is based on Agrigento.